Chris Glein Game Design and Life

 Skills

-You begin the game with 3 skills that can be activated with cheese to help you overcome obstacles.
-You can gain skills more as the game progresses.
-Each skill is either available (uncovered) or unavailable (covered).
+You begin the game with 3 skills that can be used to help you overcome obstacles.
+You can gain more skills as the game progresses.
+Each skill is either in a ready state (face-up) or exhausted state (face-down).

 YOUR TURN